British Army during the French Revolutionary and Napoleonic Wars: Foreign units in British service

+German

 The largest émigré corps was the King's German Legion, which was formed in 1803 and was composed mainly of German exiles from Hanover and other north German states.
 In total, it formed two dragoon regiments (which later became light dragoons), three hussar regiments, eight line and two light infantry battalions, and five artillery batteries.
 Although it never fought as an independent force, its units were often brigaded together.
 The units of the Legion were regarded as the equal of the best regular British units.

-The Royal Corsican Rangers were formed in 1798 from among Corsican exiles on Menorca.
-After being disbanded during the Peace of Amiens, the regiment was reformed in 1803 from Corsicans and Italians (Italian was the main language spoken among Corsicans).
-It served in the Mediterranean, and was not disbanded until 1817.
+Dutch

 The King's Dutch Brigade was formed from former personnel of the Dutch States Army (defunct since 1795), who had emigrated to Germany and Britain after the Dutch Republic was overthrown by the Batavian Republic; from deserters from the Batavian army; and mutineers of the Batavian naval squadron that had surrendered to the Royal Navy in the Vlieter Incident, all during the Anglo-Russian invasion of Holland in 1799.
 The brigade was commissioned on 21 October 1799 on the Isle of Wight, after it had been organised by the Hereditary Prince of Orange who had been an allied commander during the Flanders Campaign of 1793–95.
 The troops swore allegiance, both to the British Crown, and to the defunct States-General of the Netherlands, the former sovereign power in the Dutch Republic.
 The troops received both the King's Colours and regimental colours after Dutch model.

 The brigade counted four regiments of infantry of 18 companies each, 1 regiment of Chasseurs (also of 18 companies), 1 battalion of artillery of 6 companies, and a corps of engineers (96 companies total).
-The brigade was used in Ireland in 1801, and later on the Channel islands.
-It was decommissioned on 12 July 1802, after the Peace of Amiens, after which most personnel (but not all) returned to the Batavian Republic, under an amnesty in connection with that treaty.

-The Dutch Emigrant Artillery was formed in Hanover in 1795 from remnants of Franco-Dutch units.
+The brigade was used in Ireland in 1801, and later on the Channel Islands.
+It was decommissioned on 12 July 1802, after the Peace of Amiens, after which most personnel (but not all) returned to the Batavian Republic, under an amnesty in connection with that treaty.The Dutch Emigrant Artillery was formed in Hanover in 1795 from remnants of Franco-Dutch units.
 It consisted of three companies and between 1796 and 1803 served in the West Indies to man guns in forts there.
 In 1803 it was amalgamated into the Royal Foreign Artillery.